thenorthalliance/DockerIntro/README.md

 ```
 Go to `Docker Hub` and find a image with `Node version 18` and `Alpine OS`.
 Replace #IMAGE  with the image tag of the found image.

-2. Build a image from your Dockerfile, with the name “getting-started.
+2. Build a image from your Dockerfile, with the name “getting-started" and tag/version: 1.0.0
-   TIPS: `docker build -t getting-started .`
+   TIPS: `docker build -t getting-started:1.0.0 .`

 Hooray, you have now built your first Docker container!

-3. Run the container.
+4. Look at the image.
+Observer that you have a image with name: `getting_started` with tag: `1.0.0`
+    TIPS: `docker images`

+5. Build the container with the run command, give the container a name, and map the ports.
+The first port you set is on your machine, the port after the `:`  is the port that is mapped into the container.
+Tell it to use the  `getting-started:1.0.0` image.
-    TIPS: `docker run -dp 3000:3000 getting-started`.
+    TIPS: `docker run --name getting-started-container -dp 3000:3000 getting-started:1.0.0 .`

-4. Check out the application!
+6. Check out the application!
 Try to add a few items to the item-list in the app.
    TIPS: http://localhost:3000/

-5. Start another container based on the same image.
-You can use the same command, but will have to change a port.
+7. Build another container based on the same image.
+You can use the same command, but will have to set a different port on your machine.
 Can you aceccess the second container?
 Why are the items you added in last step not in the item-list of the second application?
 Stop the second container.
+It possible to use only the first 3 characters of the container ID in the command to stop the container.
+   TIPS: `docker ps`
    TIPS: `docker stop #containerid`

+8. Try to access the second container that you stopped (hit refresh).It should time out.
+Maybe we want to restart this application?
+No problem.
+Start the container again.List the containers again and check the status of the container that you just started.
+Go to the application and hit refresh afain to verify that its up and running.

+   TIPS: `docker ps -a`
+   TIPS: `docker start #containerid`
    TIPS: `docker ps`

+9. You want to reboot the container?
+   TIPS: `docker restart #containerid`

-6. You would like to change some of the content in your app.
+10. You would like to change some of the content in your app.
 Change the string in line 56 in `src/static/js/app.js` in the projects code.
-You can use the commands you have learnt until now - to stop, build and run the updated image.

-7. Add something about versioning here?
-Then the changes in last exercise could be an "updated" version

----
+Build a new image with the updated code and update the tag with the new version.
+List your images to verify that you have two `getting-started` images with different version Tags.
+      TIPS: `docker build -t getting-started:1.0.1 . `
+      TIPS: `docker images`

+11. Build the container from the latest image.
+List your containers.
+Open the application (hit refresh) and observer the changes you made.
+   TIPS: `docker run --name getting-started-container2 -dp 3000:3000 getting-started:1.0.1`
+   TIPS: `docker ps`

+12. Turn out you dont want the new changes you made.
+List your containers, stop the current container and start the container that was based on the previous version of the image.
+Refresh
+your browser where you application is running and observe that it is rolled back to the previous version.
+   TIPS:`docker ps -a`
+   TIPS: `docker stop #containerid`
+   TIPS: `docker start #containerid`

 We think it's problematic that the notes we add to the app dissappear every time we restart the app :'( Because of this we would like to add a volume, which is a way to store data in docker but outside of the container.
 Our app uses a simple SQLite database, which store all data in a single file  `/etc/todos/todo.db`.
 We will connect a volume mount to this location in the container, such that this data is preserved in the volume, and does not dissappeat when the container is stopped.
 1. Create a volume with the name todo-db.